geovedi/book-notes/2022/the-myth-of-normal.notes.md

 ### Trouble at the Threshold: Before We Come Into the World
 - Introduction
-  - The excerpt discusses the author's personal experience during their partner's pregnancy and the impact of stress and emotions on the developing baby.
+  - The excerpt discusses Maté's personal experience during their partner's pregnancy and the impact of stress and emotions on the developing baby.
   - It touches upon the complex interplay of psychological states between partners and the importance of support during pregnancy.
 - Impact of Maternal Stress on Development
   - Maternal stress during pregnancy has profound effects on the developing fetus.